 A key mechanism of weakening Russia in the 1990s involved the destruction of its industry and agriculture.
 The objective was simple: convert a literate, creative nation to the level of Saudi Arabia or Ghana—countries that have been reduced to exporters of raw materials or a few cash crops.
 Such countries depend on the Invisible Government for their very existence and can be, at the moment they defy Wall Street, readily destroyed via rigging of markets and economic warfare.
 Although much yet remains to be done, Russia has taken a few tentative steps on the road to self-sufficiency.
 Here is one example of this developing strategy, as explained by Russia’s president:

-“We are not only able to feed ourselves taking into account our lands, water resources – Russia is able to become the largest world supplier of healthy, ecologically clean and high-quality food which the Western producers have long lost, especially given the fact that demand for such products in the world market is steadily growing. . . .
+“We are not only able to feed ourselves taking into account our lands, and water resources – Russia is able to become the largest world supplier of healthy, ecologically clean, and high-quality food which the Western producers have long lost, especially given the fact that demand for such products in the world market is steadily growing. . . .
 Ten years ago, we imported almost half of the food from abroad, and were dependent on imports.
 Now Russia is among the exporters.
 Last year, Russian exports of agricultural products amounted to almost $20 billion – a quarter more than the revenue from the sale of arms, or one-third the revenue coming from gas exports.”

 Russia successfully derailed CIA-instigated “rebellions” in Chechnya and Moscow.